jnozzi/cocoadev.com/markdown/LineNumberOfRangeInNSTextView.md

 ----

-Get yourself General/AppKiDo (or General/DocoaBrowser) and search for 'paragraph' and 'line' and look at all the results.
+Get yourself AppKiDo (or DocoaBrowser) and search for 'paragraph' and 'line' and look at all the results.
 Those methods are what you need to read about.

 ----